Williamg24/BallonsTD/README.md

 5/23
 William Guo: Updated display so range only shows when pressed.
 Started Button class and reworking the highlights and selected text.

+5/24
+William Guo: Minor changes to Button and Level display.
+Experimented with 2 buttons to try to interchange between the two when selecting.